thanosz/dnsforwarder/README.md

 - **Cache check**: The `dnsforwarder` will first check its cache to see if it already has the result for that query.
 - **Custom DNS servers**: If the query isn’t in the cache, it will try the custom DNS servers you’ve specified.
 - **Fallback to system DNS**: If the custom DNS servers don’t have the answer, it will then query the system DNS servers from `/etc/resolv.conf`.
-- **Caching results**: Once a DNS query is successfully resolved, the result will be cached for 10 minutes to optimize future lookups.
+- **Caching results**: Once a DNS query is successfully resolved, the result will be cached to optimize future lookups.
 - **Automatic updates**: `/etc/resolv.conf` file is monitored for updates (for example, when you switch VPN connections). `dnsforwarder` automatically detects the changes and updates its list of DNS servers accordingly.

 ### Example Usage